Update 2022-11-05: More information on searching, finding accounts, being found, direct messages, etc.

 Further reading: “Knowing your server” on the Mastodon website.

-Moving servers is relatively easy:
+Moving an account to a different server is relatively easy:

 More information: “Moving or leaving accounts” on the Mastodon website.